 food and accommodation

-Around the stupa itself there are many further stupas, temples, painted images of deities, and numerous other sacred objects.
+Around the Swayambhu Stupa there is a wealth of smaller shrines, temples, painted images of deities, and other sacred objects.

 Shantipur Temple: 27°42'56.3"N 85°17'25.6"E